hhursev/recipe-scrapers/docs/in-depth-guide-scraper-functions.md

 ### `canonical_url() -> str`

 Returns the canonical URL for the scraped recipe.
 The canonical URL is the direct URL (defined by the website) at which the recipe can be found.
-This URL will generally not contains any query parameters or fragments, except those required to load the recipe.
+This URL will generally not contain any query parameters or fragments, except those required to load the recipe.

 ```py
 >>> scraper.canonical_url()